-Just recently I was called a bipolar psycho bitch.
+A few years ago, I was called a bipolar psycho bitch.
 It was from a reader that didn’t like what I had to say in one of my recent blogs.
 She said that if she asked my ex husband he would probably say that I was one.
 Truth is, he probably would and truth be told I’ve been called worse.
 You name it, I’ve been called it.
-I actually didn’t think I was particularly bitchy in that blog.
-I was just telling it like it is.
 If she really wants, and my husband strongly recommends that she doesn’t, I can show her exactly what kind of psycho bitch I really can be.
 Don’t get me wrong, I am not bragging.
 People have told me that they are afraid of me when I am mad.
 I’m not proud that I can lose my shit.
 When I say lose it, I mean lose it.
 I can tear a person apart and they won’t even know what hit them.
 You want to see mean?
 I will use every misgiving God ever gave you to make you feel like a little ant and I am lightening fast with come backs.
 I will reduce you to tears.
 Don’t cross me.
 I don’t threaten people, I warn them.
 Don’t unleash the wrath.
 I’m kinda like the Hulk and I will smash you.
 I used to have a little more control over my anger.
 My whole life I’ve had a short fuse.
 I’m not going to blame it on my Irish decent or that my mother has a relatively short temper.
 I’ll own it.
-My ex husband said that I have a fuse at both ends so it burned twice as fast.
+My ex husband said that I have a fuse at both ends so it burns twice as fast.
 I started noticing a difference in my anger around the time I was diagnosed.
-It felt different inside.
+It felt different on the inside.
 Before, I would get mad, yell, cry and then calm down relatively easy.
 I didn’t really feel much guilt about getting mad.
-Now, I get mad, explode, and have to go off by myself to calm down.
+Now I get mad, explode, and have to go off by myself to calm down.
 My insides feel like they are on fire and I feel terrible about the path of destruction I left behind.
-For me irritability comes in the brink of a hypomanic episode, during depressive episodes, and like most women, during PMS.
+For me irritability usually comes in the brink of a hypomanic episode, during depressive episodes, and like most women, during PMS.
 I may get upset other times like normal people, but I can usually control it.
-During an episode I have absolutely no control.
+During an episode, I have absolutely no control.
 If you make me mad, the bomb goes off.
 One time, before I was diagnosed, I had a psychotic episode.
-I went with my friends to where my husband worked to rent a movie.
+I went with my friends to where my husband, at the time, worked to rent a movie.
 He and I weren’t getting along and I was already very upset with him.
 On my way out the door, I apparently lost it.
 I don’t remember what was said.
 All I remember is my friend walking me out the door.
 She told my friend in the car that she saw my head literally spin around.
 I talk about the experience as my “out of body” experience.
 My friend laughs about it now, but was very concerned at the time.
 My ex-husband described living with me as always “walking on eggshells.”
 Now if anyone makes me mad, I try to walk away from the situation.
 I don’t like to lose it.
 Medication and walking helps.
 Anything to get out the negative energy.
 Blogging helps a lot.
 I get my frustrations out and then I don’t dwell on them anymore.
-I am also contemplating yoga.
+I also do yoga.
 I am hoping that it will also calm my anxiety as well as calm the demon inside me.
 I don’t blame bipolar for having anger.
 I blame it for my complete and utter lack of control.
 It sucks for me because I love to fight for what I believe in.
 My husband will debate with me and sometimes I get a little loud.
 He says, “Calm down, don’t get mad.”
 Don’t confuse my passion for being angry.
 I’m loud, I like to be heard.
 That doesn’t mean I’m mad.
 I have a bad habit of talking louder if I think someone isn’t listening to me.
 You will know when I’m mad.
 It is unmistakable.
 Now that I know where it is coming from, I am working on making it better.
-Baby steps will make it a reality.